Auraiya, Nepal

 Auraiya was a village development committee in Rautahat District in the Narayani Zone of south-eastern Nepal.
 Now after formation of local government, Auraiya is in Ishnath Municipality.
 Auraiya is 6 km west of the district headquarters Gaur.
 The village takes its name from "Amla" which means "Indian gooseberry".
 At the time of the 2014 Nepal census it had a population of 10,832 (5,630 male and 5,202 female; 93.17% Hindu and 6.83% Muslim), in more than 1648 households.
 The literacy rate is 77%, which is higher than average in Nepal.
 Most of the people of the village are employed in the "government services" of Nepal like engineering, forestry, medicine, and education.

 Border

-Its borders Bihar in south, with the two villages Hirapur and Chainpur.
+Its borders Bihar in south, with the two villages Hirapur and Mahanguwa.